How to deploy a Shopify Hydrogen storefront to Netlify

 #Advanced: how to migrate an existing Hydrogen site to Netlify

-If you have an existing Hydrogen site, porting it to Netlify requires a few more steps.
+If you have an existing Hydrogen site (on Oxygen or elsewhere), porting it to Netlify requires a few steps.
 Our template does the heavy lifting for new sites, so you’ll need to mimic what it’s doing.

 Try this first

 Before following the steps below, consider following the steps above for creating a new site, and then copying your site’s contents (app/routes, app/components, app/styles, app/graphql) into it.
 It may be simpler!
-Just keep in mind that the template uses the latest version of Hydrogen (2024.7.4) and the Shopify API (2024-07).
+Just keep in mind that the template uses Hydrogen 2026.1.0 and React Router 7.

 Follow these steps: